Welcome to our new website!

 The state of New Jersey has been very active in chasing after illicit fentanyl distributors.
 It has also enacted several legislations to help ensure its residents receive addiction treatment.

 In 2021, New Jersey passed a law to make it easier for pharmacists to prescribe and dispense naloxone, as well as give syringes or nasal sprayers to individuals in need.
-The state has also passed legislation to help reduce barriers to receiving medication-assisted treatment.
+The state has also passed legislation to help reduce obstacles to receiving medication-assisted treatment.

 Moreover, the state continues to support individuals seeking addiction treatment by covering substance use disorder rehabilitation and treatment programs through Medicaid.